Audiology Clinic Answering Service

 Audiology is more than a device sale

 ASHA describes audiology scope across hearing, balance, tinnitus, auditory processing, diagnostics, and treatment.
-The call plan needs to respect that clinical context.
+The call path needs to respect that clinical context.

 Clinical capacity is finite

-BLS projects audiologist employment growth, but clinics still need to protect provider time by qualifying calls, capturing context, and routing exceptions before staff call back.
+BLS projects audiologist employment growth, but clinics still need to protect provider time by qualifying calls, capturing context, and sending exceptions before staff call back.

 How It Works